SevkiBekir/UlakCom/README.md

 Therefore, firstly MN Application should be sent the signal to SN Application.
 Then, SN Application should be sent the signal to MN Application.
 Finally, MN Application should be sent the signal to SN Application.
 The message sequence will be done after last signal.

-> Note that the application cannot be tested on Windows and Mac OSs.
+> Note that the application could not be tested on Windows and Mac OSs.